 Prevention of ear infections

-There are a few things you can do to reduce you chance of getting an ear infection, although it’s important to note that you can’t always prevent them.
+There are a few things you can do to reduce your chances of getting an ear infection, and the same applies to children too, although it’s important to note that you can’t always prevent them.

 - Make sure you’re up to date with your vaccinations.
 It’s a good idea to get children vaccinated against flu every year, especially for toddlers that attend childcare⁶

 - Don’t try to clean your ears with your fingers or using cotton buds